wonkatin/project2/README.md

 ### MVP Goals
 * Create a profile
 * Search for recipes
+* Save recipes
-* Save recipes with a review
+* Leave a review on a recipe
 * View and/or add recipes other users have tried
-* Add comments to reviews
 ### Stretch Goals
+* Allow users to limit search results based on the number of ingredients in the ingredient list, to target even more specific recipes
 * Allow users to search based on dietary restrictions and other preferences
 * Allow users to favorite and bookmark recipes
-* Allow users to limit search results based on the number of ingredients in the ingredient list, to target even more specific recipes
 * Allow users to store their grocery/pantry list in their profile, with ability to add items to search query from this list
 * Alert users when items in pantry list need to be used based on expiration/shelf life
 * Users can auto-populate pantry list based on bar-codes and pictures of reciepts